ClintonCao/Fishy/README.md

 This repository contains our implementation of the game Fishy.
 This game is a project for the course of Software Engineering Mehtods (TI2206).

 Group #6 members:

-Michiel Doesburg
+Name                   NetID          student number Michiel Doesburg      mdoesburg       4343875

-Matthijs Halvemaan
+Matthijs Halvemaan    mhalvemaan      4353803

-Dmitry Malarev
+Dmitry Malarev        dmalarev        4345257

-Sunwei Wang
+Sunwei Wang           sunweiwang      4345967

-Clinton Cao
+Clinton Cao           cscao           4349024